GlorifiedHam/Projekt_klientprogrammering/README.md

 5. "git add Name of the file"  will add the file/ changes into our git project.
 If we use "git status " after using a git add we will see that there is a change to be commited

-6. "git commit -m"here we will add the message the quotes are needed!" " Now the changes are commited but loced into your machine.
+6. "git commit -m"here we will add the message the quotes are needed!" " Now the changes are commited but only located in your machine.

 7. "git"push" Will push the changes to github

-8. "git pull" Will give the latest updated version of items inside the github repository
+8. "git pull" Will give the latest updated version of the github repository